BVR264/FyndAcademy-Project/README.md

 __Description__:

-All the results data will exist in STUDENTS database where ADMIN has Authority to update STUDENTS data base, Once student requests for result, after successful authentication with their OTP via Email, the result summary will be sent over email from the database via the results-server.
+All the results data will exist in STUDENTS database, Once student requests for result, after successful authentication with their OTP via Email, the result summary will be sent over email in from of PDF from the database via the results-server.

 ```bash
 # https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04